My Way, the story of my life was published in India 6 years ago and is still selling on Amazon.

 Betty Steinhauer’s remarkably honest autobiography is an extraordinary journey of a woman’s head and heart in the face of adversities—and a quest for perfect love.

 Betty’s learning about accepting began early.
 She was raped when she was 13.
-At 15, she lost her father and had to pick up the reins of the household, with her mother perpetually ill and suffering from dementia.
+At 15, she lost her father and had to pick up the reins of the household, with her mother perpetually ill and suffering from schizophrenia.
 More heartbreak followed.
 Her first love died in a car crash.
 And then, the loss of a child and her growing career took a toll on her marriage.
 She built her business, working with the leading lights of Canada’s private and public sector, and came to be referred to as “orchestra leader” and “the one who pulls the strings”.
 Simultaneously, her People’s Bridge Charitable Foundation facilitated far-reaching changes in the lives of ordinary people on four continents.

 This is the story of a life lived with passion, courage and attitude, a treasure hunt for the meaning of living and loving that spans the globe, with India at its center.
 My Way will be an inspiration to any woman seeking to forge her own destiny and identify the joy within.